akhilbhale21/DAEN328final/README.md

 - Akhil Bhale: cleaning, dockerizing and streamlit
 - Randil Wijayananda: cleaning, loading, Postgres and streamlit
 - Inayaa Khoja: cleaning, presentation, and streamlit

-#### NOTE: .env file does not show up on github or if downloading from github